ff13dfly/simPolk/simPolk.md

 * **FTE:**  1FTE
 * **Costs:** 6,000 USD

-SimPolk has completed the framework development of blockchain, but the data structure is different from that of Polkadot network.
+SimPolk has completed the framework development of blockchain, but the data structure is different from that of Polkadot.
 It is necessary to understand the block structure of Polkadot network and make gradual correction.
-The purpose is to make the data structure and data type of the simchain consistent with the real Polkadot  network, so as to give developers a more real experience, and provide support for the data connection of the subsequent simchain gateway.
+The purpose is to make the data structure and data type of the simchain consistent with the real Polkadot, so as to give developers a more real experience, and provide support for the data connection of the subsequent simchain gateway.

 | Number | Deliverable   | Specification                                                |
 | :----- | ------------- | ------------------------------------------------------------ |